How is Java platform independent?

-A program is written in a language which is a human readable language.
-It may contain words, phrases etc which the machine does not understand.
+The meaning of Java platform-independent is that the Java compiled code(byte code) can run on all operating systems.
+A program is written in a language that is a human-readable language.
+It may contain words, phrases, etc which the machine does not understand.
 For the source code to be understood by the machine, it needs to be in a language understood by machines, typically a machine-level language.
 So, here comes the role of a compiler.
 The compiler converts the high-level language (human language) into a format understood by the machines.

 Therefore, a compiler is a program that translates the source code for another program from a programming language into executable code.
 This executable code may be a sequence of machine instructions that can be executed by the CPU directly, or it may be an intermediate representation that is interpreted by a virtual machine.
 This intermediate representation in Java is the Java Byte Code.

-Step by step Execution of Java Program:
+Step-by-Step Execution of Java Program

-- Whenever, a program is written in JAVA, the javac compiles it.
+- Whenever a program is written in JAVA, the javac compiles it.

 - The bytecode generated is a non-executable code and needs an interpreter to execute on a machine.
 This interpreter is the JVM and thus the Bytecode is executed by the JVM.

 - And finally, the program runs to give the desired output.

 In the case of C or C++ (languages that are not platform independent), the compiler generates a .exe file which is OS dependent.
 When we try to run this .exe file on another OS it does not run, since it is OS-dependent and hence is not compatible with the other OS.